-Flexible studies, anywhere in the world.
+Flexible studies, anywhere in the world

 Distance learning is a great study option which allows you to fit your education around work and home life commitments wherever you are in the world.
 LSHTM's distance learning programmes aim to provide health practitioners, clinicians, policy-makers, scientists and recent graduates with a world-class qualification in public and global health.

-We currently offer five distance learning programmes, each of which can be taken as a PG Certificate, PG Diploma or Master's degree.
+We currently offer six distance learning programmes, each of which can be taken as a PG Certificate, PG Diploma or Master's degree.
 The structure of the programmes allows you to be flexible and study at a pace that suits you.

 Any of the modules from the programmes above can be studied as stand-alone short courses.
 You can view available modules on our distance learning modules page.